Competitor Research

 Use Market-Research Tools

-- Google Alerts: Can monitor the web for specific phrases.
-This tool can track your brand name along with the names of competitors.
+Google Alerts: You can monitor the web for specific phrases.
+This tool can track your brand name along with competitor names.
 Also, set alerts for unique industry phrases that might be relevant.

-- Backlink/Content Checkers and Tools: This type of tool can view a competitor’s backlink profile, domain strength, successful content, and content gaps.
-This gives actionable insight into a competitor’s strategies and strengths and even potential lead sources.
+Backlink/Content Checkers and Tools: This type of tool can view a competitor’s backlink profile, domain strength, successful content, and content gaps.
+This gives actionable insights into a competitor’s strategies and strengths and even helps you uncover potential traffic sources.

-- Quora: Often overlooked, Quora is a free forum-style site that offers valuable insight into what customers are thinking.
+Quora: Often overlooked, Quora is a free forum-style site that offers valuable insight into what customers think.
 By checking Quora, a lot can be learned about what customers are saying about the competition.

 Track The Findings

-All of the findings should be compiled into a single document (preferably Google Sheets) and then organize the data so that you can better visualize what has been learned.
+All the findings should be compiled into a single document.
+You can then organize the data to visualize better what has been learned.
+Try to record the same data points for each competitor you analyze.

-Before comparisons are drawn, be sure to have a baseline established of your own business.
-Be sure to record all relevant information into the spreadsheet the same as you would the competitor.
-This will give a baseline to compare against the competitors.
+Before comparisons are drawn, be sure to have a baseline established for your own business.
+Be sure to record all relevant information into the spreadsheet as you would for the competitor.

 Why Ongoing Competitor Research is Key

-Keep in mind that the market is ALWAYS changing.
-If you’re not keeping constant tabs on it, there’s a risk of being unaware of a major shift until it’s too late.
+Keep in mind that markets always change.
+If you’re not keeping constant tabs on it, you risk being unaware of a major shift until it’s too late.
 That’s why maintaining ongoing competitor analysis is key to success.

-In the end, competitor research should allow a competitive edge by learning from and adopting a rival’s successful marketing strategies.
+In the end, competitor research should give you a competitive edge by learning from and adopting a rival’s successful marketing strategies while maintaining your own.